proximax-storage/go-xpx-chain-sdk/api.md

 ```go
 func (a *AccountService) UnconfirmedTransactions(ctx context.Context, account *PublicAccount, opt *AccountTransactionsOption) ([]Transaction, error)
 ```
-returns an array of confirmed transactions for which an account is sender or receiver. unconfirmed transactions are those transactions that have not yet been included in a block. unconfirmed transactions are not guaranteed to be included in any block.
+returns an array of confirmed transactions for which passed account is sender or receiver. unconfirmed transactions are those transactions that have not yet been included in a block. unconfirmed transactions are not guaranteed to be included in any block.